SCCapstone/CapiStonsker/README.md

 flutter create testApp
 cd testApp
 # flutter emulators
-    # -This command brings up a list of available emulators.
-Select one and use it's ID in the following command.
+    # - This command brings up a list of available emulators.
+    # - Select one and use it's ID in the following command.
 flutter emulators --launch <emulator id>
 flutter run
 ```